 Order a poster, then scan it, then you can use the high-res version for your cover.
 Anything order than 70 years should be royalty free.

 If you want something more modern, search Ebay.com or Etsy.com for paintings.
 Those artists are selling their original paintings, and they’ll probably be happy to let you use the cover (I would offer them $50 or $100 anyway, plus attribution in the book, just to be fair).

 Paintings can make beautiful covers, if done well.

 You can also go to your local library and browse the Art section; they’ll probably have color-printed books.
 You can get scans (you’ll probably need to scan at 600dpi, so that you can enlarge the image enough to use) and use them for your cover.

 Where do you find your stock photos?
 Any creative source I missed?

-PS.
-Make sure you grab my free book design templates and tutorials at www.diybookcovers.com.
+You can also grab some templates and tutorials at www.diybookcovers.com.